The greedy side of the LASSO: New algorithms for weighted sparse recovery via loss function-based orthogonal matching pursuit: Conclusions and future research

 (see \cite{bouchot2017multi,li2013weighted,wu2013weighted}).
 The comparison, both empirical and theoretical, of rules of this form with the loss function-based criteria considered here deserves further investigation.

 Regarding future theoretical developments, Theorems \ref{thm:WLASSO}--\ref{thm:WLADLASSO} demonstrate that the greedy index selection rules considered here achieve maximal loss-function reduction at each iteration.
 However, these theorems do not provide recovery guarantees for loss-function-based OMP.
 The development of rigorous recovery theorems based on the Restricted Isometry Property (RIP) or the coherence is an important open problem.
+An interesting related question is whether the theoretical recipes for the optimal choice of $\lambda$ available for convex optimization decoders (see \S\ref{subsub:weighted_l1_formulations}) remain valid in the greedy setting.

 Finally, although in this paper we focused on high-dimensional function approximation, there are many more applications where loss-function based OMP could be tested.
 A particularly promising one is video reconstruction from compressive measurements that arises in contexts such as dynamic MRI, where one can incorporate information on the ambient signal of the previously reconstructed frames through weights in order to improve the reconstruction quality of subsequent frames (see, e.g., \cite{friedlander2011recovering}).
 Exploring the benefits of loss-function based OMP in this and other applications will be the object of future research work.